bootstrap-ruby/bootstrap_form/README.md

         password: "A good password should be at least six characters long"
 ```

 If your model name has multiple words (like `SuperUser`), the key on the
 translation file should be underscored (`super_user`).

 You can override help translations for a particular field by passing the `help`
 option or turn them off completely by passing `help: false`.

+Required fields are automatically annotated with a "required" class.
+The label
+by default will append an asterix to the end of the label.
+The field is
+determined to be required if the associated model attribute is configured with
+a presence validator (ActiveRecord::Validations::PresenceValidator).

 ### Icons